yarnpkg/berry/packages/gatsby/content/advanced/pnpify.md

 - Due to how PnPify emulates the `node_modules` directory, some problems are to be expected with packages listing peer dependencies.

-- Since the files don't actually exist on the disk, it will mess with watch mechanisms.
-We're considering adding support for `fs.watchFile`, but it will require significant work.
+- Since the files don't actually exist on the disk, it will mess with watch mechanisms (modifications in files from your project will be properly picked up, but dependencies being added or removed might not be picked up by the engine).
+We're considering adding support for `fs.watchFile` even for dependencies, but it will require significant work.

 ## Alternatives